 When you have a great idea and are looking for a developer to make your dream come true, hiring the right one is the foundation for your startup.
 How do you differentiate a great developer from an average one?
-It is obvious that in the very technological world we live in today, developers have more jobs than any other professional, debatable but fairly true.
-It goes without saying that a great developer is not out other looking for a job, they have more on their plate than they can handle.
+In the technological world we live in today, developers have more opportunities than most other professionals.
+In fact, the ideal developer is not out there looking for a job, because they already have more on their plate than they can handle.

 According to market statistics by Chad Lilly, director of recruiting at Lextech, skilled programmers are hard to find because they are not even looking for you.
-Out of all the developers currently looking for a job out there, only 2 percent of these are great, 30 percent are solid developers and 68 percent are average among others.
+Out of all the developers currently looking for a job out there, only 2 percent of these are great, 30 percent are solid developers and 68 percent are average.
 It is therefore a very difficult task to find someone in that 2 percent circle.
-What will it give and how far should you search?
-What makes a great coder, a great coder?
+What will it take and how far should you search?
+What makes a great coder good at what they do?
 Well, here are the tips for hiring an excellently skilled programmer to develop your startup idea.

 Hiring a great developer sometimes is not a matter of who knows what now, but a matter of who will know what tomorrow.
-It is a forward thinking mentality for a great startup.
-This is because, technology is ever changing.
-Today you are using Joomla tomorrow it isn’t the cool thing.
+This forward-thinking mentality is great for a great startup.
+This is because technology is ever changing.
+Today you might be using Joomla, but you might wake up tomorrow to find that it isn’t the cool thing.
 WordPress as a CMS could be the cock of the walk today, yet in future, a feather duster.
 When you hire a developer you should be thinking forward and hire a developer who is thinking forward as well.
-A developer with whom you feel secure that even if technology changes, he or she will adapt to the new technology quickly and get you guys on top of your game on it.
+A great developer is someone who you are sure will adapt to new technology quickly and get your brand on top of your game.

 Any great developer should have a folder of their projects.
 They should be able to show what they have been working on during their time as a developer.
-When they don’t show a few or all projects they have done before, they have probably not been doing any coding at all.
-With the funds you are about to spend, you need a developer with some experience because unless an inexperienced developer is really good, the end product of your idea could be poor.
-Poor products have no return on investment so it ends up being wasted time, money and resources.
+If they don’t show you some examples of previous projects, they have probably not been doing any coding at all.
+With the funds you are about to spend, you need a developer with some experience because unless an inexperienced developer is really good, the end product could be poor.
+Poor products have no return on investment so they end up being a waste of time, money and resources.

 3. Boss the interview

 You may lack technical experience in coding or working with developers.
-Developers are very bright to find out and they will before the interview goes any further.
+Developers are very bright and they will catch onto this very fast.
 However, your ability to stay on top of the interview and guide the questioning will determine whether you get a skilled coder or not.
 Pilot the conversation and don’t let the developer drive you away from the point.
-That way you get to ask them the questions you intended to, even difficult ones that will get them off their perch.
+That way you get to ask them the questions you intended to, even difficult ones that will catch them by surprise.
 It will be easier to find out what they know and what they don’t.
 If you let them lead the conversation, the candidates will drive you to where they want you to be, then outsmart you all together.
 To be a great recruiter in a field you know nothing about the secret is to pretend to know what you don’t.

 5. Former clients

-You will get to learn a thing or two about the developer by finding out their former clients.
+You will get to learn a thing or two about the developer by finding out about their former clients.
 You will also get to know if that developer will work for the startup team that you are building.
 When you are a startup, anyone you hire has to be a fighter.
 That is usually the startup mentality.
 Getting that coder who has worked for Google or Amazon or Facebook could be the worst choice ever as much as it may seem that it is the best choice at the time.
-Sometimes getting the developers who have worked for such big companies is best kept for later when you have become a solid company too.
-Unless the character is right, don’t hire them.
-What your startup needs is a developer with versatility, adaptability, risk-taking and a self-starter personality.
+Sometimes getting the developers who have worked for big companies is best reserved for later when you have grown as a company too.
+Unless their character is right, don’t hire them.
+What your startup needs is a developer with versatility, adaptability, risk-taking abilities and a self-starter personality.

-People are often displaying their ideal character on social media.
-Whatever network it could be, taking some time to Google your candidate and find out what they have been up-to and how they keep a web presence away from the boss could be telling.
-A great developer could have a character that is not compatible with your dream of a startup team.
-If he or she said something bad about their boss, social media is the place you will find that, as a tweet maybe or a Facebook update.
-You don’t want to hire a developer who bashes you on social media every time you guys disagree on something, no matter how good he or she can code.
+People are often display their real character on social media.
+Whatever network it could be, taking some time to Google your candidate and find out what they have been up to and what they are like outside of work could be helpful.
+A great developer could have a character that is not compatible with your dream startup team.
+If he or she said something bad about their boss, social media is the place where you will find that, as a tweet maybe or a Facebook update.
+You don’t want to hire a developer who bashes you on social media every time you guys disagree on something, no matter how well he or she can code.

 7. Ask them smart questions

-- What is your favorite language to develop in?
+- What is your favourite language to develop in?

 - Why do you like it?